-If you are offered a place to study here and you have declared a disability, you should contact the Service as early as possible so they can make arrangements for the start of your studies
+If you have a disability or require learning support, the University's Disability and Learning Support Service can arrange support for you.
+If you are offered a place to study here and you have declared a disability, you should contact the Service as early as possible so they can make arrangements for the start of your studies.

 If you are an international student whose first language is not English, the English Language Education unit offer free non-credit bearing courses to help support your studies.